Tuheen/Apartment-store-clientside/README.md

 1. You can manage the store as admin
 2. You can delete orders
 3. You can manage product addition
-4. An admin can make other user as admin
+4. An admin can make other user an admin